andrewindeche/custom-react-webpack/README.md

-The repository contains a custom react and webpack files built using tsx 1.React
+The repository contains custom react and webpack files built using tsx 1.React
 2.Typescript
 3.Webpack